joshgerdes/jekyll-uno/_posts/2022-08-18-microsoft-azure-cost-optimization-tasks.md

 [Azure Backup](https://docs.microsoft.com/en-us/azure/backup/backup-overview?WT.mc_id=AZ-MVP-5004796 "Azure Backup") is simple because it’s built into the platform.
 It has one-click backup support for SQL databases and virtual machines running in Azure.

 Azure Backup is cost-effective and less complex than other cloud backup solutions while keeping your data safe from ransomware and human errors.
-Sometimes there will be workloads that have been backed up to migrate, test, or clone and that you no longer need to retain the data for.
+Sometimes there will be workloads backed up to migrate, test, or clone and you no longer need to retain the data for.

 > Note: This can be a tricky one as you will need to talk to product owners to confirm the workloads were just Dev/Test workloads, and not required, there may be legal implications for keeping workloads in the backup.
 But if someone stood up something to play with, particularly in a Sandbox or Development subscription there may not be a reason to keep it around.

-Log in to the Azure Portal and navigate to the [Recovery Services Vault](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.RecoveryServices%2Fvaults "Azure Portal - Recovery Services") page Navigate to each one and click on:
+Log in to the Azure Portal and navigate to the [Recovery Services Vault](https://portal.azure.com/#blade/HubsExtension/BrowseResourceBlade/resourceType/Microsoft.RecoveryServices%2Fvaults "Azure Portal - Recovery Services") page.
+Navigate to each one and click on:

 Backup: